Your general physician may instruct you to visit a gastroenterologist if you suffer from symptoms such as:

 2. Rectal Bleeding

 Causes of blood in the stools can differ in severity.
 But generally, indicate bleeding somewhere in your digestive tract.
-An anal fissure, haemorrhoids may cause it, or it could be something requiring medical attention, such as cancer.
+An anal fissure, hemorrhoids may cause it, or it could be something requiring medical attention, such as cancer.

 3. Frequent Heartburn